Jabiribn/Data-Wrangling---1/README.md

 # Data-Wrangling - 1
 Data Wrangling - Used Cars Pricing

-with this assignment you will be able to:
+with this assignment we will be able to:

 Handle missing values